trentsikute/globalchurch-schema/docs/social_media.md

 # Slot: social_media

-_JSON or comma-separated social media handles.
-Provided by Overture Maps._
+_List of social media handles or URLs associated with the church._